 2. Documentary Style Self-Portrait

-When you are going about your daily works or hobbies, you can be documenting them as self-portraits where you will be documenting yourself in the image doing your job or something else that interests you.
-This can be documentary photography done as one photograph or a series of photos in one photo session that can be taken from morning till night to narrate the story of a day in your life.
+When you are going about your daily work or hobbies, you can document them as self-portraits where you will be documenting yourself in the image doing your job or something else that interests you.
+This can be documentary photography done as one photograph or a series of photos in one photo session that can be taken from morning to night to narrate a day's story in your life.

 3. Faceless Self-Portrait

-You do not have to always include your face in self-portraits.
-If you feel uncomfortable showing your face, there are many creative ways in which you can just include hands, legs, or back/side of your head, etc., when capturing self-portraits.
+You do not always have to include your face in self-portraits.
+If you feel uncomfortable showing your face, there are many creative ways to include hands, legs, back/side of your head, etc., when capturing self-portraits.
 This kind of portrait can feel mysterious and make the viewer more curious when looking at the photograph.

-When capturing faceless self-portraits, make use of props and other things in the frame, effective lighting techniques to add depth and make the story interesting, engaging, and meaningful.
+When capturing faceless self-portraits, use props and other things in the frame and effective lighting techniques to add depth and make the story interesting, engaging, and meaningful.

 You can even blur your face using long exposure techniques if you do not want to show your face or if that technique goes well with the story.